 Where Can You Find Mango Leaf Powder?

-You can purchase dried mango leaves in most health food stores or through a local apothecary.
+You can purchase dried mango leaves or berberine in most health food stores or through a local apothecary.
 You can also find them online at health-food stores and apothecaries, though you’ll likely pay more for shipping.
 Look for dried mango leaves that are a vibrant green color with no signs of mold or mildew.
 Alternatively, fresh mango leaves may be used for certain recipes; simply rinse them thoroughly and allow them to dry out completely before use.
 You can also purchase mango leaf powder capsules.